 The walls were painted Benjamin Moore White Dove.
 It’s the same color we have in the eat-in dining room area.

-That area has plaster walls, and there is nice distinction with a large case opening to separate the dining area versus the kitchen with the bead board, while still flowing nicely.
+That area has plaster walls, and there is a nice distinction with a large case opening to separate the dining area versus the kitchen with the bead board, while still flowing nicely.

 Large Antique Hutch